Rod Allen

-Roderick Bernet Allen (born October 5, 1959) is an American former professional baseball outfielder and current game analyst for the Miami Marlins on Bally Sports Florida.
-He formerly worked as an analyst for the Detroit Tigers on Bally Sports Detroit and Fox Saturday Baseball.
-He played for the Seattle Mariners, Tigers, and the Cleveland Indians of the Major League Baseball (MLB), and also the Hiroshima Toyo Carp of Nippon Professional Baseball (NPB).
+Roderick Bernet Allen (born October 5, 1959) is an American former professional baseball outfielder and current game analyst for the Miami Marlins on Fan Duel Sports Network Florida.
+He formerly worked as an analyst for the Detroit Tigers on Fox Sports Detroit and Fox Saturday Baseball.
+He played for the Seattle Mariners, Tigers, and Cleveland Indians of the Major League Baseball (MLB), and also the Hiroshima Toyo Carp of Nippon Professional Baseball (NPB).
 He previously worked as an analyst for the Arizona Diamondbacks.

 Baseball

 Playing career

 Allen was selected by the Chicago White Sox in the sixth round of the 1977 Major League Baseball draft.
 He enjoyed a brief stint with the Seattle Mariners in 1983.
 He was 23 years old when he made his major league debut on April 7, 1983.
 He hit .296 in 27 at-bats during a 15-game stint as an outfielder and designated hitter with the World Series Champion Detroit Tigers in 1984, but was not on the team during the postseason.
 He enjoyed another brief stint in the majors with the Cleveland Indians in 1988.
 Allen spent the last three years of his playing career with the Hiroshima Toyo Carp of the NPB.
 He hit a pair of home runs against Seibu Lions in the 1991 Japan Series and set a Japanese regular season record with four home runs in four consecutive at bats during his time in the league.
 He is infamous for charging the mound after Yokohama Taiyo Whales pitcher Kazuhiko Daimon hit him in the back with a pitch, subsequently chasing Daimon across the entire field with both teams' benches in tow.